sam-haff/air-quality-analysis/README.md

 Topology ingestion->Realtime data ingestion(every 8h)

 ### Motivation ###
-Having a dataplatform that provides readily available data in the suitable for processing format is crucial for extracting insights from air quality data.
-That's exactly what project thrives to achieve.
+Having a dataplatform that provides readily available data in the suitable for processing format is crucial for extracting insights in every data related field.
+As air pollution problem is clearly very relevant nowadays, to able to acknowledge it we need the data.
+Otherwise, if we don't have the data it the same if we didn't see a problem.
+The data is our eyes in some sense.
+Sadly, having the data is not enough, as it also needs to stay relevant and be stored in the right format for efficient updates and processing.
+This projects aims to achieve that for the air quality data, while also developing the analytics to present the state of current air pollution as clear as possible.